paris-saclay-cds/ramp-workflow/README.md

 The starting kit also contains a Jupyter notebook named `<ramp_kit_name>_starting_kit.ipynb` (for example [`titanic_starting_kit.ipynb`](https://github.com/ramp-kits/titanic/blob/master/titanic_starting_kit.ipynb)) that describes the predictive problem, the data set, and the workflow, and usually presents some exploratory analysis and data visualization.

-### Submit to a data challenge at [ramp.studio](http://www.ramp.studio)
+### Submit to a data challenge at [ramp.studio][rstudio]

-Once you found a good workflow instantiation (submission), you can submit it at [ramp.studio](http://www.ramp.studio).
-First, if it is your first time using RAMP, [sign up](http://www.ramp.studio/sign_up), otherwise [log in](http://www.ramp.studio/login).
+Once you found a good workflow instantiation (submission), you can submit it at [ramp.studio][rstudio].
+First, if it is your first time using RAMP, [sign up][signup], otherwise [log in](http://www.ramp.studio/login).
 Then find an open event on the particular problem, for example, the event [titanic](http://www.ramp.studio/events/titanic) for this titanic.
 Sign up for the event.
 Both signups are controled by RAMP administrators, so there **can be a delay between asking for signup and being able to submit**.

 Once your signup request is accepted, you can go to your [sandbox](http://www.ramp.studio/events/titanic/sandbox) and copy-paste (or upload) [`feature_extractor.py`](https://github.com/ramp-kits/titanic/blob/master/submissions/starting_kit/feature_extractor.py) and [`classifier.py`](https://github.com/ramp-kits/titanic/blob/master/submissions/starting_kit/classifier.py) from `submissions/starting_kit`.
 Save it, rename it, then submit it.
 The submission is trained and tested on our backend in the same way as `test_submission` does it locally.
 During your submission is waiting in the queue and being trained, you can find it in the "New submissions (pending training)" table in [my submissions](http://www.ramp.studio/events/titanic/my_submissions).
 Once it is trained, you get a mail, and your submission shows up on the [public leaderboard](http://www.ramp.studio/events/titanic/leaderboard).
 If there is an error (despite having tested your submission locally with `test_submission`), it will show up in the "Failed submissions" table in [my submissions](http://www.ramp.studio/events/titanic/my_submissions).
 You can click on the error to see part of the trace.

 After submission, do not forget to give credits to the previous submissions you reused or integrated into your submission.

 The data set we use at the backend is usually different from what you find in the starting kit, so the score may be different.

 The usual way to work with RAMP is to explore solutions, add feature transformations, select models, perhaps do some AutoML/hyperopt, etc., _locally_, and checking them with `test_submission`.
 The script prints mean cross-validation scores
 ```
 ----------------------------
 train auc = 0.85 ± 0.005